 Adopt perks that support mental, physical and emotional health

 To compete with higher-than-usual unemployment benefits, consider offering some added benefits or unique perks that will appeal to workers during the pandemic.
 For example, providing mental health resources (e.g., online therapy sessions, meditation apps) is a great way to set yourself apart and show your commitment to employee well-being.

 Given the heightened concerns around physical health, financial well-being and childcare responsibilities, some other ideas for perks (either temporary or permanent) could include: access to telemedicine services, expanded paid sick leave, financial wellness programs and child care assistance.
-Target, for instance, is giving all of its employees access to backup family care benefits during COVID-19.
+Target, for instance, gave all of its employees access to backup family care benefits during COVID-19.